-- Mason bees are active at lower temperatures than honeybees, making them more resilient to cold spells
+- The mason bee is active at lower temperatures than honeybees, making them more resilient to cold spells

-- Mason bees need to visit 1600 to 2400 blossoms a day for nest-building
+- The mason bee needs to visit 1600 to 2400 blossoms a day for nest-building

-- Mason bees collect nectar and pollen at the same time, whereas honeybees focus on one or the other
+- The mason bee collects nectar and pollen at the same time, whereas honeybees focus on one or the other

 Mason bees are not only more productive, but they’re also low maintenance.
 It’s easy to construct their nests from everyday objects, and they need little upkeep.

 They are also easy to cultivate, store, and ship for commercial purposes.